 Communication is the key to everything, and that’s where millennials & Gen-Z fails.

-Things aren’t quite the same that they used to be.
-Due to the lockdown, more number of people are online now.
-It can be working from home, browsing social media apps, or consuming content on the streaming platforms, the growth in usage is very high.
+Things aren’t quite the same as they used to be.
+Due to the lockdown, more people are online now.
+It can be working from home, browsing social media apps, or consuming content on streaming platforms, the growth in usage is very high.
 This growth will be insignificant in the future but during the lockdown, it’s impacting the typical social lives of Millennials & Gen-Z. People are getting bored easily and finding ways to cope with self-isolation.
 Either way, it’s all about finding ways to communicate with friends or family members.
 No wonder why there’s a surge in Zoom, Skype, Instagram Live, and Houseparty app usage.
-Zoom & Houseparty apps are under scrutiny because of their policies and breaches, but that hasn’t affected the growth.
-People are enjoying talking to their friends on skype or zoom, and going live on Instagram with a friend, or playing games with a few friends on Houseparty.
+Zoom & Houseparty apps are under scrutiny because of their policies and breaches, but that hasn’t affected their growth.
+People are enjoying talking to their friends on Skype or Zoom, and going live on Instagram with a friend, or playing games with a few friends on Houseparty.
 All these are temporary ways to cope with anxiety and boredom.
 Sooner or later they get bored with it.
 So, what is that they need now?
 LOVE.

 Majorly, Gen-Z & Millennials use online dating to cope with loneliness.
 Likewise, they have built a coping mechanism for each of the problems but the sudden increase in online users is causing great difficulty.
-They are so used to the long-distance relationships where they find solitude and uses it for the emotional needs which are again affected by the newly-turned online users.
+They are so used to long-distance relationships where they find solitude and use it for their emotional needs which are again affected by the newly-turned online users.
 It reminds me of a scene in the Fight Club movie.

 Imagine that ‘The Narrator’ is the Gen-Z or Millennial and ‘Marla’ as the new online users and watch the below scene.